A Secure Full-Duplex Wireless Circulator enabled by Non-Reciprocal Beyond-Diagonal RIS: Numerical evaluation

 \section{Numerical evaluation}

 We also show the advantages of the NR-BD-RIS over the R-BD-RIS and D-RIS, considering both direct and reflected links.
 We investigate the impact of the number of RIS elements and the group size of the RIS on the sum-rate performance.
-Additionally, we compare the sum-rate performance of the NR-BD-RIS with the R-BD-RIS and D-RIS under varying relative locations of the FD users.
-To provide further insights, we illustrate the impinging and reflected beampatterns for the three types of RIS and discuss reasons behind the superior performance of the NR-BD-RIS and how eavesdropping is prevented.
-We also evaluate weighed sum-rate region by varying the weights $\alpha_i, \forall i \in \mathcal{K}$.
-The rate regions for the three users highlight the trade-offs in performance among them.
-Finally, we investigate the sum-rate performance of the NR-BD-RIS with varying numbers of TX and RX antennas at each FD user and the number of FD users.
+Additionally, we compare the sum-rate performance of the NR-BD-RIS with the R-BD-RIS and D-RIS under varying relative locations of the FD UEs. {To provide further insights of the secure communications, we show the sum secrecy rate in the presence of both internal and external EVEs, illustrate the impinging and reflected beampatterns for the three types of RIS and discuss reasons behind the superior performance of the NR-BD-RIS and how eavesdropping is prevented.} We also evaluate weighed sum-rate region by varying the weights $\alpha_i, \forall i \in \mathcal{K}$.
+The rate regions for the three UEs highlight the trade-offs in performance among them.
+Finally, we investigate the sum-rate performance of the NR-BD-RIS with varying numbers of TX and RX antennas at each FD UE and the number of FD UEs.

 The proposed algorithm is applicable to scenarios both with and without structural scattering.
 Note that the presented algorithm is designed for the case with structural scattering.
 In fact, the case without structural scattering is simpler in terms of optimization design.
 To evaluate the performance without structural scattering, the algorithm can be modified by removing the $-\mathbf{I}$ term after $\mathbf{\Phi}$ in all channel expressions.
-In the simulations, direct links are considered in the sum-rate performance evaluation with respect to the number of RIS elements.
-These results confirm that the NR-BD-RIS provides performance gains over R-BD-RIS and D-RIS, even in the presence of direct links.
+In the simulations, direct links are considered in the sum-rate performance evaluation with respect to the number of RIS elements. {In addition, we have ensured that the optimization algorithms for the three types of RIS converge for a fair comparison.} These results confirm that the NR-BD-RIS provides performance gains over R-BD-RIS and D-RIS, even in the presence of direct links.
 In subsequent simulations, to better emphasize the benefits of the NR-BD-RIS, we assume that all direct links are blocked.